|

 which ultimately leads the reader to do the same.
 And the

 overall question is that of a belief in destination.
+This strong theme begins in

 the prologue, where Hayes discusses America's pioneers, manifest